-Nepal’s vast heritage of Temples like Nyatapola and work of art is renowned through the world.
+Nepal’s vast heritage of Temples like Nyatapola and works of art is renowned throughout the world.
 The more so now because of the increasing number of tourists.
 Who comes to seek the rich culture that still thrives in the unique country Nepal.
-This historical and artistic temple of Bhaktapur is dedicated to al the powerful Goddess Siddhi Luxmi Devi of Tantra Sastra related to Goddess Durga.
+This historical and artistic temple of Bhaktapur is dedicated to all the powerful Goddess Siddhi Luxmi Devi of Tantra Sastra related to Goddess Durga.

-There are four parts in the artistic image of Siddhi Luxmi Devi.
-First of all, there is a figure of Betal sleeping in the ground and treated by Bhairaba.
+There are four parts to the artistic image of Siddhi Luxmi Devi.
+First of all, there is a figure of Betal sleeping on the ground and treated by Bhairaba.
 Bhairaba is standing upon the body of Betal holding by his two hands Goddess Siddhi Luxmi Devi with different weapons holding in her hands.
 Goddess Siddhi Luxmi Devi has seven heads four upon two and two upon one in the top in three parts.
-There are two images of Bhairaba in right side Masan Bhairaba and in left side Mahankal Bhairaba.
+There are two images of Bhairaba on the right side Masan Bhairaba and on the left side Mahankal Bhairaba.

 The Pagoda Style Nyatapola Temple is a multi-roofed structure with wide eaves supported by delicately carved wooden struts projecting windows, latticed and grilled, topped off generally by triangular spires enclosing an inverted bell of stucco or burnishing gold.
-The temple architecture follows the same pattern whether it was to be consecrated to the Hindus or Buddhists divinity.
-The Nyatapola temple is typical pagoda style temple originated in the Kathmandu valley.
+The temple architecture follows the same pattern whether it was to be consecrated to the Hindus or Buddhist’s divinity.
+The Nyatapola temple is a typical pagoda-style temple that originated in the Kathmandu valley.
 The five roofs of this temple are graduated in size that the smallest roof crowns the structure.
-With wooden pillars, struts and projecting brackets.
-The scheme is repeated on each storey of the temple with a diminishing scale.
+With wooden pillars, struts, and projecting brackets.
+The scheme is repeated on each story of the temple with a diminishing scale.

-The torana is one of the fascinating parts of pagoda temple, an ornate panel place above the main entrance of the temple.
-The torana is made of wood depicted numerous deities and Chheppu (dragons ram-horned, lion heads holding serpents in both the claws).
+The Torana is one of the fascinating parts of the pagoda temple, an ornate panel place above the main entrance of the temple.
+The Torana is made of wood depicted numerous deities and Chheppu (dragons ram-horned, lion heads holding serpents in both the claws).

 The Nyatapola temple is made of only wood and brick.
 The metal is used only in the pinnacle and clappers attached to leaf-shaped paddles that catch the breeze with wind bells.
-It is decorated in the roofs of Nyatapola temple.
+It is decorated on the roofs of the Nyatapola temple.
 Their chimes sounding man’s devotion to his god.

-There are eighty-eight wooden struts and twenty corner struts in Nyatapola temple.
-Resting on the entablature or the pillars the struts supported the horizontal beam above, which hold in position the series of rafters of the sloping roof of Nyatapola temple.
-The corner struts of the Nyatapola temple is shaped of prancing griffins with horned heads, winged shoulders, clawed feet.
+There are eighty-eight wooden struts and twenty corner struts in the Nyatapola temple.
+Resting on the entablature or the pillars the struts supported the horizontal beam above, which hold in position the series of rafters of the sloping roof of the Nyatapola temple.
+The corner struts of the Nyatapola temple are shaped of prancing griffins with horned heads, winged shoulders, clawed feet.
 In other struts consist of the figures of tantric deities.
 The struts of Nyatapola consist of a standing figure below on a lotus.
-The main upper portion of the struts is tantric, Buddhist and Brahmanical deities.
+The main upper portion of the struts is tantric, Buddhist, and Brahmanical deities.

-The wooden temples like Nyatapola temple by virtue of the constructional peculiarities gave great scope for the use of wood carvings.
+The wooden temples like the Nyatapola temple by virtue of the constructional peculiarities gave great scope for the use of wood carvings.
 Every part of which received elaborated ornamentation at the hands of the Newari Craftsmen.
-Who, for generations have transmitted the traditional art with a faithfulness which reflects great precision, imagination and artistic sensitivity.
+Who, for generations have transmitted the traditional art with a faithfulness that reflects great precision, imagination, and artistic sensitivity.

-The woodwork in Nyatapola temple thus is truly the testament of the cultural and artistic traditions of Nepal.
-Like Nyatapola temple most of the temples are built by the then Newar Kings.
+The woodwork in the Nyatapola temple thus is truly a testament to the cultural and artistic traditions of Nepal.
+Like the Nyatapola temple, most of the temples are built by the then Newar Kings.
 And erected and installed images of various deities and donated land and money to manage the temple in Nepal.

 Nyatapola Temple and King Bhupetendra Malla

-After twelve years King Bhupatendra Malla completed construction work of Nyatapola temple.
+After twelve years King Bhupatendra Malla completed the construction work of the Nyatapola temple.
 As soon as the temple was completed, he died according to his own wishes.
-And returned back in the Gumba of Lhasa Tibet in his next life.
+And returned back to the Gumba of Lhasa Tibet in his next life.
 Nyatapola temple of Bhaktapur was contemporary of Taj Mahal of Agra constructed by Shabjahan Mugal Emperor of India.
-At that time Shahjahan built Taj Mahal in memory of Mumtaz who died giving birth to their 14th child.
-No cost was spared to make it the most beautiful monument of white marble of the world.
+At that time Shahjahan built the Taj Mahal in memory of Mumtaz who died giving birth to their 14th child.
+No cost was spared to make it the most beautiful monument of white marble in the world.